rsedevnet/bmsnav/README.md

 <a name="donations"></a>
 ## Donations

 If you find this app useful, please consider donating.
 Any amount is greatly appreciated and helps to pay for things like app store/developer accounts.
-Thank you!
+Thank you very much!

 PayPal: [seidemiller@gmail.com](https://paypal.me/seidemiller)
 Venmo: [@seidemiller](https://venmo.com/?txn=pay&audience=private&recipients=@seidemiller)